quarto-dev/quarto-cli/src/publish/README.md

 If you provide the `--id` option (described below) then a publish record is not saved (as in that case you already have another means for tracking published content).

+## GitHub Pages

+Publising to GitHub Pages works a little differently than to other providers.
+Rather than interacting with a remote API, a special `gh-pages` branch is created and the contents of your `_site` or `_book` directory is pushed to this branch (GitHub will automatically publish a website when it sees a `gh-pages` branch created).

+It's possible to publish websites to services outside of github.com (e.g. GitHub Enterprise or GitLab) however two conditions need to be met in order for this to work properly:

+1. Automatic publisihng of `gh-pages` branches must be a feature of the server you are publishing to (alternatively you may need to manually configure this for your repository).

+2. `quarto publish` needs to know the URL that will be used to access the published site.
+This can be deduced automatically for github.com but for other servers you should include a `CNAME` file in root of your repository that includes the website URL.

 ## Headless / CI Usage

 As an alternative to providing account credentials interactively, you case use the following environment variables: